 Then, sift your semi-ground tea leaves over the wet glue and shake the cup gently to coat the glue lines.
 Dump out the excess leaves.
 If you are putting more than one design in the bottom of the cup, let the glue dry between applications and apply the tea leaves to each design as you work.
 You can use the skewer to gently adjust the leaves in the glue if necessary.
 Once you have the design perfected allow all the glue to dry very well.

 Mix equal parts of a casting resin and hardener in a disposable container.
-A half once of each was plenty in this case.
+A half once of each was plenty to cast several fortunes for posterity.
 Follow the directions on the box for best results in mixing the resin and hardener.
 Add some tinting dye one drop at a time and stir to see the color.
 Tea leaf brown is a reddish brown and is made by combining all three tinting colors.
 To get a brown tea color you will need mostly yellow dye, slightly less red and only one or two drops of blue.

 Spoon the resin into the cups a little at a time until it just covers the tea leaves.
 You want the cup to look wet but don’t want it to look like there is much tea in the cup.
 (We put too much resin in the cup in the picture).
 Tilt the cup this way and that to get the resin up the sides of the cup just a little.
 Then, finally let it all set.